Last Updated on by Jeremy

 Yangshuo, China, the city mentioned at the beginning of this article, is known for its silk, and vendors sell scarves, ties, and every product imaginable.
 While I got two for $7, you could easily talk your way into getting 3 for the same price, but that is all you should buy while there and wait for other cities, like Hoi an, to pick up suits and other custom products.

 Yaly Couture is located in multiple stores throughout the Old District of Hoi An, with the largest shop at 47 Nguyen Thai Hoc Street.
 It is recommended to allow for a minimum of 3 days for a suit to be prepared in order to go back for subsequent fittings.
-International shipping is available for approximately $50 for 2kg + box to the United States at the time of publishing this post.
+International shipping was available for approximately $50 for 2kg + box to the United States at the time of publishing this post in 2010.

 Visiting Hoi An on your next trip to get a custom suit made?
 If you found this review helpful, we'd love it if you booked your hotel using our affiliate link at Booking.com.
 We'd receive a small commission and would greatly appreciate it!